Desmond Ford: Reaction to dismissal

 In 1980, following Ford's dismissal from the Adventist ministry and professorship, a group of Pacific Union College students along with others at Andrews University founded a sympathetic unofficial journal, entitled Evangelica, in 1980.
 A group of professors at the college also expressed their displeasure with the General Conference and its then president, Neal C. Wilson, by writing parodies of certain Adventist hymns, an event which became notorious in conservative Adventist circles as the "singing incident".
 All participants in the unofficial journal Evangelica were fired.

 After being dismissed from the ministry, Desmond Ford chose to remain a member of the Seventh-day Adventist church.
 He founded an interdenominational Christian ministry named Good News Unlimited, which gave him a platform to continue preaching.
 In 2000, he retired and moved back to Australia from America; in retirement, he continued his association with both Good News Unlimited and the Seventh-day Adventist Church.

 Personal life

-Ford married Gwen Booth, with whom he had three children – Elènne Gwen Ford (born 29 October 1955), Paul Wesley Ford (born 20 December 1957) and Luke Carey Ford (born 28 May 1966).
+Ford married Gwen Booth, with whom he had three children – Elènne Gwen Ford (born 29 October 1955), Paul Wesley Ford (born 20 December 1957), and Luke Carey Ford (born 28 May 1966).
 Gwen died of breast cancer in April 1970.
 Ford married Gillian ("Gill") Wastell in November of that year.
-Elènne works as a barrister.
-She also owns the Mango Hill Farm organic farm attraction on Queensland's Sunshine Coast, which includes farmstays, a small function centre, cooking school, etc. It is located in Peachester, and for some years was the location of Ford's twice-a-month Gospel fellowships.
-Luke converted to Orthodox Judaism and is a controversial blogger.

-Ford's biography, written by Milton Hook, was published in 2008.

 Desmond Ford died on 11 March 2019 in Sunshine Coast, Queensland.